-The major difference between the two is that with this system you will sort and pay off your debts by order of their interest rates.
+The major difference between the two is that with this system, you will sort and pay off your debts by order of interest rates.

-Using this method you will be clearing the debts first that are accruing interest at a higher rate.
-This method might be best for you if don’t have as much money to put towards repaying debt.
+Using this method, you will be clearing the debts first that are accruing interest at a higher rate.
+This method may be best for you if you don’t have as much money to put toward repaying debt.

 The actual steps you take when repaying the debt are still essentially the same.